Mount Revelstoke National Park, B.C.

 An hour after departing the ferry we reach the town of Revelstoke, one of the coolest spots in Canada, no matter what the season.
 It is a magnet for outdoor enthusiasts who are in love with the mountains and all the things you can do in them.
 Dale Jr. was drawn here for the snowboarding at Revelstoke Mountain Resort which we skied with him a few years back.

-We pick up some bear spray, a necessary precaution in these parts, and a buck knife for AJ and me; not a necessary requirement, but ever kid deserves a good knife.
+We pick up some bear spray, a necessary precaution in these parts, and a buck knife for AJ and one for me; not a necessary requirement, but ever kid, no matter how old, deserves a good knife.

 The entrance to Mount Revelstoke National Park is off the Trans-Canada Highway just a few miles outside the town.
 As national parks go, it is not large, at 260 km² or 100 sq. miles and there are no front country campsites so our visit here will be relatively short.
 I’ve done my research and know exactly what we want to see starting with the steep climb up to the Nels Nelson ski jump.